Al Horford sets playoff career-high with 30 points, leads Celtics to pivotal Game 4 victory 116-108

-A 13-point third quarter from Giannis Antetokounmpo had the Milwaukee Bucks up 11 on their home court at the end of the third quarter.
+A 13-point third quarter from Giannis Antetokounmpo had the Milwaukee Bucks up 11 at home at the end of the third quarter.
 The Fiserv Forum was electric, but Al Horford was quick to pull the plug in the fourth.

 Horford set a playoff career-high in scoring with 30 points to go along with eight rebounds, as Boston evened the series against Milwaukee 2-2.